teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 ## Debian 13 stable-upgrade CI gate

+For the 3.7 candidate, MB787 adds a separate upgrade from the annotated stable `3.5` tag to the unpacked, non-publishable rehearsal archive.
+It checks every released 3.5 migration byte for byte, verifies the public migration order covers every SQL file exactly once, and applies only post-3.5 migrations to a disposable MariaDB database.
+Exact logical rollback and deterministic reapplication are required.
+The historical 3.3 path below remains in place.

 The Debian 13 workflow now validates the database upgrade boundary from the actual stable `3.3` Git tag to the current development tree.